openmaptiles/extracts/README.md

 ### Submit new Extract

-You can modify the `city_extracts.tsv` and `country_extracts.tsv` directly in GitHub and create a PR.
+You can modify the `city_extracts.csv` and `country_extracts.csv` directly in GitHub and create a PR.

 ### Python